 Her mother drew her inside the house and into her arms.
 "You heard about Emmeline Vance," she said, stroking Tonks's hair.
 "When I read about her death—"

 Andromeda pulled back, eyes dark with concern.
 "Both Mrs. Vance and Amelia Bones were targeted.
 I thought you knew.
 Isn't that why you're here?"

-Tonks' face crumpled.
+Tonks's face crumpled.
 "No, Mum, it's Cami.
 I'm s—so worried about her and—and now Emmeline is dead?
 Oh gods!"

 Her mother held her while she sobbed.
 Mrs. Vance had been so nice, inviting her to tea several times in the last few weeks.
-Tonks made excuses not to go.
+Tonks had made excuses not to go.
 She hadn't been ready to talk about Sirius—and now she'd never see Emmeline again.

-"Andie, what's going on?" she heard her father ask.
+"What's going on?" she heard her father ask.

 "She didn't know about the deaths," Andromeda said in a hushed voice.